-5.4.55.4.6 Vegetation
+5.1.4 Vegetation

 Any timber removal necessary for construction activities shall be mitigated in accordance with USFS requirements.
 The Contractor shall ensure tree removal and disturbance to native plant communities, especially wetlands and riparian plant communities is avoided or minimal.
+Book 2, Section 5 Exhibit A displays environmentally sensitive areas within the Project limits.